jwalsh/grunt-hipchat-notifier/README.md

 * 0.3.0 - Updated to use new hipchat-client format (deprecated sendRoomMessage) (thanks [@ksykulev](https://github.com/ksykulev)!)
 * 0.2.2 - Updated hipchat-client, fixes syntax error in example
 * 0.2.1 - Updated hipchat-client - roomId can now be either numeric or room name.
-* 0.2.0 - Added support for Hipchat message_format to allow for emoticons and @mentions
+* 0.2.0 - Added support for HipChat message_format to allow for emoticons and @mentions
 * 0.1.1 - Added support for dynamic messaging
 * 0.1.0 - First release